-Is when we are protecting a person's right to live in safety, free from abuse and neglect.
+Is when we are protecting a person's right to live in safety, free from harm, abuse and neglect.
+Preventing and stopping abuse and neglect, Promoting well-being and respect their rights, working together with multiple agencies and supporting informed consent.